karrioapi/karrio/docs/development/extending.md

 ### Generated schema data types

-To keep to robustness and simplify the maintenance of the codebase, In Purplship, we use Python data types reflecting the schemas of carriers we want to integrate.
+To keep to robustness and simplify the maintenance of the codebase, In purplship, we use Python data types reflecting the schemas of carriers we want to integrate.
 That said, defining every schema object's structure can be tedious, long and unproductive.
 Therefore, code generators are used to generate Python data types based of the schema format definition.